superbolt-x/Talk-to-Metabase-SB/DASHBOARD_PARAMETERS_SUMMARY.md

-# Enhanced Dashboard Parameters Implementation Summary
+# Dashboard Parameters Implementation Summary

 ## Overview

-The Enhanced Dashboard Parameters system is a comprehensive implementation that provides full support for all Metabase dashboard filter types.
+The Dashboard Parameters system is a comprehensive implementation that provides full support for all Metabase dashboard filter types.
 This system replaces the previous simplified dashboard parameters implementation and offers sophisticated filtering capabilities with automatic processing and validation.

 ## Architecture Summary